-With the umbilical cord as its primary platform, the NEOX family of products treat chronic and complex wounds.
+With the umbilical cord as its primary platform, the NEOX family of products are used to manage chronic and complex wounds.
 NEOX is designed to meet the needs of clinicians and patients and comes in a variety of sizes, formulations and storage options.

 The ultimate combination of components from the same inner cell mass of the embryo with optimal processing and biological source, NEOX Cord 1K is Cryopreserved Umbilical Cord and Amniotic Membrane.